JPinlac/jpinlac-blog/content/posts/first-post.md

 +++
 date = "2016-04-15T12:16:35-04:00"
 draft = true
-title = "What is this blog about?" tags = [
+title = "What is This Blog About?" tags = [
 	"journal",
 	"project"]